-• Image Validation: Automatically checks the written image to ensure it is free of errors.
+- Image Validation: Automatically checks the written image to guarantee that it is free of errors before booting, enhancing the reliability of the process.

 To begin, update your Debian system.
 This is a vital step to ensure that all existing packages are current, helping to avoid any conflicts during the balenaEtcher installation.